514: No Such Thing As A Computer Tower

 I think all three are.
 Dan's got it.

-uh, well, stop staring at me on screen.
+uh, well, stop staring at me on three of you.
 I'll need time.

 You can do it later and edit it in.
 Yeah, yeah, yeah.